*Page contains affiliate links

 Dental cares are a major concern in most industrialised countries.
 However, some research suggests, the addition of fluoride is unnecessary, as most European countries have experienced marked declines in tooth decay without its use, which is largely attributed to the introduction of fluoride toothpaste in the 70s.

 Fluoridation, however, can cause dental fluorosis, which can affect the appearance of developing teeth.
 The fluoride debate does rage on rather, as some schools of thought claim that the effects of fluorosis are mild and generally not considered to be of aesthetic or public-health concern.

 However, other camps claim that fluoride is a highly toxic substance and state the argument is more around the long term effects of fluoride at low levels, rather than the effect fluoride per se.
 You do also have to wonder why so many countries in Western Europe have rejected water fluoridation in their water supplies.

-For more information on fluoride, the Fluoride Action Network website offers a lot of easily digestible information and research.
+For more on fluoride, the Fluoride Action Network offers a lot of accessible information and research.

 Volatile Organic Compounds (VOCs) are organic chemicals that contain the element carbon in their molecular structures and easily vaporise (give off a gas) at room temperature.
 They have no colour, smell, or taste.

 VOCs can be found in many forms, including both human-made and naturally occurring chemical compounds and are present throughout our environment.
 They are standard ingredients in many products, from perfumes and paints to cleaning products and home furnishings.